fcadete/TRF2_siRNA/notes_on_project.md

 Download all rRNA sequences from SILVA that belong to _Homo sapiens_.
 From there I created a Bowtie2 index and mapped the filtered reads to this index.
 Took care to save the unmapped reads to a file.
 Once this is done I will be able to quantify the levels of rRNA in our samples and rerun the FastQC to see if the peaks in per read GC content disappear.

+### Results

+There was very little mapping to the rRNA sequences using Bowtie2 -- less than 1% mapping there for all samples.
+The peaks in GC-content did not disappear.

+### Next steps

++ TopHat is still running, but the first samples to finish show great mapping.
+Maybe I can filter after mapping to the genome/transcriptome?
++ On specialised forums bioinformaticians say SortMeRNA has better results than Bowtie2 when mapping to rRNA.
+Trying to run that but running into weird error messages.